-- The scientific community
+- the scientific community

-- Administrators
+- administrators

 - IACUCs

-- Veterinarians
+- veterinarians

-- Educators and trainers
+- educators and trainers

-- Producers of laboratory animals
+- producers of laboratory animals

-- Accreditation bodies
+- accreditation bodies

-- Regulators
+- regulators

-- The public
+- the public.

-It is intended that the Guide be read by the user in its entirety, as there are many concepts throughout that may be helpful.
-Individual sections will be particularly relevant to certain users, and it is expected that the reader will explore in more detail the cited references (including those in Appendix A) on topics of interest.
+The Guide is meant to be read by the user in its entirety, as there are many concepts throughout that may be helpful.
+Individual sections will be particularly relevant to certain users, and it is expected that the reader will explore in more detail the references provided (including those in Appendix A) on topics of interest.

-Members of the scientific community (investigators and other animal users) will find Chapters 1 and 2 (and portions of Chapter 4) of the Guide useful for assisting in interactions with the IACUC, attending veterinarian and administrators regarding animal care as well as in preparing animal care and use protocols.
-Scientific review committees and journal editors may choose to refer to multiple sections of the Guide to determine if scientists contributing proposals and manuscripts have met the appropriate standards in their planned use of animals.
-The Guide can assist IACUCs and administrators in protocol review, assessment and oversight of an animal care and use program.
+Members of the scientific community (investigators and other animal users) will find Chapters 1 and 2 (and portions of Chapter 4) of the Guide useful for their interactions with the IACUC, attending veterinarian, and administrators regarding animal care as well as the preparation of animal care and use protocols.
+Scientific review committees and journal editors may choose to refer to multiple sections of the Guide to determine whether scientists contributing proposals and manuscripts have met the appropriate standards in their planned use of animals.
+The Guide can assist IACUCs and administrators in protocol review, assessment, and oversight of an animal care and use program.
 Veterinarians should find Chapters 3 through 5 valuable for their oversight and support of animal care and use.
 Educators and trainers can use the Guide as a document to assess both the scope and adequacy of training programs supported by the institution.
-Accreditation bodies will find the Guide useful for evaluating many areas of animal care and use programs not subject to strict engineering standards

-(see definition below).
+Accreditation bodies will find the Guide useful for evaluating many areas of animal care and use programs not subject to strict engineering standards (see definition below).
 Finally, members of the public should feel assured that adherence to the Guide will ensure humane care and use of laboratory animals.

 Readers are reminded that the Guide is used by a diverse group of national and international institutions and organizations, many of which are covered by neither the Animal Welfare Act nor the PHS Policy.
-The Guide uses some terminology that is both defined by U.S. statute and denotes a general concept, e.g. "Attending Veterinarian", "Adequate Veterinary Care", and "Institutional Official".
-Even if these terms are not consistent with terms used by non-U.S. institutions, the underlying principles can still be applied.
+The Guide uses some terminology that is both defined by US statute and denotes a general concept (e.g., "attending veterinarian," "adequate veterinary care," and "institutional official").
+Even if these terms are not consistent with those used by non-US institutions, the underlying principles can still be applied.
 In all instances where Guide recommendations are different from applicable legal or policy requirements, the higher standard should apply.